ArmandoMagallanJr/DataBootcamp/README.md

 This project was created for the 2023 UTSA Data Analytics Bootcap

-Both final excel sheets contain the finished solutions for the VBA challenge assignment A seperate VBA file is also located in the folder that contains only the script used
+The Multiple_year_stock_data_final sheet contains the finished solution for the VBA challenge assignment

+Within the repo, is a Zip file named "VBA Challenge" that contains -A seperate VBA file of the script used
+-Screenshots of the finished product
+-README file

 During the completion of this project I referenced UTSA Data Analytics class resources, as well as other GitHub projects that can be found at these links: